 Flynn has spent nearly 20 years as a working journalist, including a decade at the Tampa Bay Times (formerly the St. Petersburg Times) and three years at NOLA.com | The Times-Picayune.
 In 2016, she was named the Multimedia Photography and Design Fellow at the S.I.
 Newhouse School of Public Communications at Syracuse University, where she was an assistant teacher and masters student for a year and a half.
 She then taught as a visiting faculty member at the Rochester Institute of Technology in the spring of 2018.

-In 2016, Flynn was part of a small team of documentarians who traveled for three months creating, "Veterans Coming Home," a multi-platform public media project made possible by the Corporation for Public Broadcasting for PBS.
+Before heading to Syracuse, Flynn was part of a small team of documentarians who traveled for three months with "Veterans Coming Home," a multi-platform public media project made possible by the Corporation for Public Broadcasting for PBS.
 She and her team, half of whom were veterans, explored ideas of service and citizenry in an effort to give a voice to veterans while opening national dialogue about veterans' issues.